 The following Director's comments are submitted in response to the recommendations in the OIG report:

 OIG Recommendations

 Recommendation 1.
-We recommended that the CBOC/Primary Care Clinic staff consistently complete diagnostic assessments for patients with a positive alcohol screen.
+We recommended that CBOC/Primary Care Clinic staff provide education and counseling for patients with positive alcohol screens and drinking alcohol above National Institute on Alcohol Abuse and Alcoholism limits.